tokenlens

 Areav1 patternv2 replacementWhy it changed / Benefit

-API surfaceRoot module re-exported most scoped packages plus legacy sync helpers.Root module exports Tokenlens, createTokenlens, describeModel, computeCostUSD, getContextLimits, and type-only exports (Usage, ModelDetails, TokenCosts, TokenlensOptions, etc.).Smaller surface, clear entry point, no accidental coupling to internals.
+API surfaceRoot module re-exported most scoped packages plus legacy sync helpers.Root module exports Tokenlens, createTokenlens, getModelData, computeCostUSD, getContextLimits, and type-only exports (Usage, ModelDetails, TokenCosts, TokenlensOptions, etc.).Smaller surface, clear entry point, no accidental coupling to internals.

-Source dataBundled static catalog (defaultCatalog, registry wrappers).Sources are loaded via configurable loaders; openrouter is the default.Avoids stale data, shrinks bundle size, lets apps decide which datasets to load.
+Source dataBundled static catalog (defaultCatalog, registry wrappers).Catalogs are selected via the catalog option (auto, openrouter, models.dev, vercel, or a custom SourceProviders).Avoids stale data, shrinks bundle size, lets apps decide which datasets to load.

 Side-by-Side Imports